 Direct drive openers are ultra-quiet and operate almost silently since it has a spring-tensioned chain which stays still while the motor travels along it.
 They are the best option if you want a quiet garage door opener.
 However, they are usually the most expensive garage door opener option.

-A remote for your garage door will cost about $30 - $40 on top of the opener.
-A keypad will cost around $30 - $60.
+The cost of a garage door opener remote is about $30-$40 on top of the opener.
+A keypad will cost around $30-$60.

 A remote is an important safety and convenience feature to consider.
 Instead of getting out of your car, opening your garage door manually, getting back into your car and then closing the door manually after you park, you can just push a button and the door will open and close electronically.
 A remote is especially helpful if you aren't physically able to open or close your door manually or if it's raining, snowing or super hot outside.